tomasbjerre/violations-gradle-plugin/README.md

  //
  // diff-properties can be supplied with something like:
  //
- // ./gradlew violations -i -PdiffFrom=e4de20e -PdiffTo=HEAD
+ // ./gradlew violations -PdiffFrom=e4de20e -PdiffTo=HEAD
  //
  // And in Travis, you could add:
  //